-The Yale Police Department (YPD) operates 24/7 and is comprised of highly trained, professional officers.
+The Yale Police Department (YPD) operates 24/7 and is composed of highly trained, professional officers.
 The YPD can provide information on available victims' assistance services and also has the capacity to perform full criminal investigations.
-If you wish to speak with Officer Gabrielle Cotto, the sensitive crimes and support coordinator, she can be reached at 203.432.9547 during business hours or via email at gabrielle.cotto@yale.edu.
-Informational sessions are available with the Sensitive Crimes & Support coordinator to discuss safety planning, available options, etc. The YPD works closely with the New Haven State's Attorney, the SHARE Center, the University's Title IX Office, and various other departments within the University.
+If you wish to speak with the sensitive crimes and support coordinator, they can be reached at 203.432.9547.
+Informational sessions are available with the sensitive crimes and support coordinator to discuss safety planning, available options, etc. The YPD works closely with the New Haven State's Attorney, the SHARE Center, the University's Title IX Office, and various other departments within the university.
 Talking to the YPD does not commit you to submitting evidence or pressing charges; with few exceptions, all decisions about how to proceed are up to you.